-Materials belonging to a series will be mended at least once and then replaced if possible, to ensure continuance of the series.
+Materials belonging to a series will be replaced if possible, to ensure continuance of the series.
 Back ordering is used to keep set intact when available.
+Discontinued/out of print series may be withdrawn entirely.

 The Audio-Visual Collection

 Visual formats